uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 For more details see this short article on [Using a Stroboscope to Measure RPM][6].

-## Breaking Resistor
+## Braking Resistor

-The optional breaking resistor consumes the regenerating energy of the motor and shorten the ramp-down time.
+The optional braking resistor consumes the regenerating energy of the motor and shorten the ramp-down time.

-The breaking resistor can be connected to the '+DB-' connectors of the Main circuit Terminals.
+The braking resistor can be connected to the '+DB-' connectors of the Main circuit Terminals.

 ### Resistor Parameters